How To: Propagate a Rubber Tree

 - Take care of Planty.

-Now, I not only had a new Rubber Tree, but I had a happier Rudy.
+Now, I not only have a new Rubber Tree, but a happier Rudy.
 New leaves began sprouting immediately!
 Remember that the cut will never sprout leaves directly, so don’t be alarmed.
 Instead, new growth will spawn from the sides of the stem.
-Pruning stems on Rubber Trees every year can help keep their bushy appearance.
+Pruning stems on Rubber trees every year can help keep their bushy appearance.

-Have you propagated your Rubber Tree using this method or another?
+Did you propagate a Rubber tree using either of these methods or another?
 Need some tips?
 Leave a comment below!